After a motorcycle accident in Michigan, an injured rider may be able to recover lost wages if the crash caused missed work or reduced income.

 How to Calculate Lost Wages and Future Earning Potential

 Calculating lost income after a motorcycle crash starts with understanding how you were paid before the injury.
-For salaried workers, the math is relatively simple, multiply your weekly pay by the number of weeks you missed.
+For salaried workers, the math is relatively simple.
+Multiply your weekly pay by the number of weeks you missed.
 For hourly, gig, or self-employed workers, it may require past earnings history, job schedules, or client invoices to estimate losses accurately.
+These losses can significantly affect how much a motorcycle accident case is worth, especially when backed by strong financial documentation.

 💼 Income Type📊 Calculation Method🏍️ Example Scenario📝 Notes